jmeiboom/jmeiboom/README.md

 ### Hi there 👋

+My name is Justin.
+I live in Canada.
+I am glad to be here.
+I am a chef.
+I have little experience with coding.
+I tried a few years back to learn how to create websites.
+I learned alot then, but I kind of lost interest a bit.
+When it came to java script I didn't take the time to figure it out.
+I am still interested in learning computer languages and programming.
+I am currently learning Python and want to design programs for the food service industry.
+My first and current project that I decided to work on is a menu planner and food cost calculator.
+I look forward to learning more about Python and other languages as I continue to work on my project.
+Right now I am heavily reliant on Chat GPT to help me figure out how to write this code.
+I am a dreamer with some good ideas and I want to learn how to realise my dreams.
+I hope that Github will be a good place for me to share knowledge and gain knowledge with others.

+Thank you for taking the time to read about me.
+If you have any questions please reach out and ask.
+I am also happy to collaborate if you like my project or if you think I will have insight on your project.
 <!--
 **jmeiboom/jmeiboom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.